 The following chart shows the PBIS behaviors West Park Elementary expects of all students.
 Adhering to these rules will ensure a successful school experience; for the student and for those around him/her.
-Failure to follow these rules may result to a verbal warning and/or other consequences
+Failure to follow these rules may result in a verbal warning and/or other consequences.
+Other consequences may include review by Administration or Designee with actions taken being at their discretion.